Store Information About Your Customers

 Let’s make an account.

-- Scroll to the bottom of this page, and click Launch your hands-on org.
-This opens your Trailhead Playground in a new tab.
+- Scroll to the bottom of this page, and click Launch.
+This action opens your Trailhead Playground in a new tab.

 - Click New.

 - Add these account details.
-(You may need to scroll down to see some of these fields.)
+(If necessary, scroll to see some of these fields.)